Contents: Removal ↡ Installation ↡

 10. If necessary, disconnect the wire from the engine oil level sensor.

 11. Disconnect the oil cooler hoses from the hard tubes.
-Plug or pinch the open ends of the hoses and plug the tubes to prevent dirt from entering them.
+Plug or clamp the open ends of the hoses and plug the tubes to prevent dirt from getting into them.

-12. Hook the slings to the special rigging brackets on the front of the engine.
+12. Attach the slings to the special rigging brackets at the front of the engine.

-13. Turn away bolts of the left and right support of the engine from a crossbar, according to paragraph 16.
+13. Unscrew the bolts of the left and right engine mounts from the crossmember, in accordance with paragraph 16.

-14. Carefully raise the engine as far as possible until the rear of the cylinder head touches the bulkhead of the engine compartment.
-Be careful not to damage parts in the engine compartment.
+14. Carefully raise the engine as far as possible until the rear of the cylinder head touches the bulkhead.
+Be careful not to damage any parts in the engine compartment.

 15. Remove the front suspension coil spring as described in chapter 10.

-16. Turn away the top bolt of a collar of fastening of a steering column to the coupling and disconnect a steering column from the coupling, as it is described in chapter 10.
+16. Loosen the upper bolt of the steering column clamp to the coupling and disconnect the steering column from the coupling as described in chapter 10.

-17. Support the front suspension cross member with a jack with a wooden spacer, then unscrew the four mounting bolts (to get to the rear bolts, unscrew the bolts and remove the plastic covers) and lower the beam so that it is held by the shock absorbers - see fig."Front lower arm - removal and installation" V chapter 10.
-Dispose of the cross beam mounting bolts - new ones should be used for installation.
-Be careful not to stretch pipes, hoses or wires when lowering the cross member.
+17. Support the front suspension cross member with a jack and a wooden spacer, then remove the four mounting bolts (to access the rear bolts, remove the bolts and plastic covers) and lower the beam so that it is held by the shock absorbers - see.
+"Front Lower Arm - Removal and Installation" v chapter 10.
+Discard the crossbar mounting bolts - use new ones when installing.
+Be careful not to stretch any tubes, hoses or wires when lowering the crossbar.

-18. On models with an additional section attached to the pallet on the right, unscrew the bolts and remove the side section.
-Remove washers and gasket.
+18. On models with an additional section secured to the right side of the tray, unscrew the bolts and remove the side section.
+Remove the washers and gasket.

-19. If required, unscrew the two lower bolts connecting the engine to the gearbox that secure the gearbox to the pallet.
+19. If necessary, remove the two lower engine-to-gearbox bolts that secure the gearbox to the oil pan.

-20. Gradually, in a diagonal manner, unscrew and remove the pan mounting bolts.
-Because the bolts are different lengths, note the location of each of the removed bolts so you can put them back in place when reassembling.
-Also note the location of the brackets fixed with bolts (note that some bolts may already be loosened in order to remove the transmission fluid and oil cooler pipes from the sump).
+20. Gradually, in a diagonal order, unscrew and remove the pan mounting bolts.
+Since the bolts are of different lengths, note the location of each of the removed bolts so that you can replace them in their proper places during assembly.
+Also note the location of the brackets secured with bolts (please note that some bolts may already be removed to allow the transmission fluid and oil cooler tubes to be removed from the pan).

-21. Lower the pallet by sliding it forward and down and remove the gasket.
-If it is necessary to move the crankshaft cheeks and provide sufficient space for removing the pallet, turn the crankshaft by the pulley / damper mounting bolt,
+21. Lower the pan by moving it forward and down, and remove the gasket.
+If it is necessary to move the crankshaft cheeks and provide sufficient space for removing the pan, turn the crankshaft by the pulley/damper mounting bolt,

 Installation

-23. Place a new gasket on the pallet, then lift the pallet into place and insert the bolts into place.
+23. Place the new gasket on the pan, then lift the pan into place and insert the bolts into place.

 24. Gradually tighten the bolts to the required torque.

-25. If necessary, install the lower engine-to-gearbox bolts that secure the pan to the gearbox.
+25. If necessary, install the lower engine to transmission mount bolts that secure the oil pan to the transmission.

-26. On models with an optional side section, install the side section using a new gasket, and making sure the washers are in place, tighten the mounting bolts.
+26. On models with an additional side section, install the side section using a new gasket and, making sure the washers are in place, tighten the mounting bolts.

 29. Install the front suspension coil spring as described in chapter 10.

-30. Carefully lower the engine into place. install the engine mounting bolts.
-Tighten the bolts to the required torque.
-Remove the hoist straps and winches.
+30. Carefully lower the engine into place.
+Install the engine mounting bolts.
+Tighten the bolts to the required tightening torque.
+Remove the hoist and winch slings.

-31. Attach the oil cooler hoses to the rigid tubes and tighten the clamp bolts.
+31. Connect the oil cooler hoses to the rigid tubes and tighten the clamp bolts.

-32. If necessary, connect the wires of the oil level sensor in the engine.
+32. If necessary, connect the engine oil level sensor wires.

-33. Connect the starter ground bar to the body and install the engine speed sensor.
+33. Connect the starter ground bus to the body and install the engine speed sensor.

 34. Install the fan shroud as described in chapter 3.

-35. Install and adjust the engine damper as described in paragraph 16.
+35. Install and adjust the engine shock absorber as described in paragraph 16.

-36. Attach the steering link and shock absorber as described in chapter 10.
+36. Connect the steering rod and shock absorber as described in chapter 10.

 37. Install the anti-roll bar as described in chapter 10.

-38. After making sure that the oil drain plug is tight, install the lower engine protection.
+38. After ensuring that the oil drain plug is tightened, install the lower engine guard.

-39. Connect the negative battery terminal, fill the engine with engine oil and, if necessary, check the fluid level in the automatic transmission, as described in chapter 1B.
+39. Connect the negative battery terminal, fill the engine with engine oil and, if necessary, check the automatic transmission fluid level as described in chapter 1B.